Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-run-of-bar-bar/chapter-10.md

 Cheers and applause.
 Wolfar, chained to a tree, roared and grunted, though he must have seen this coming.

 All eyes fell on Wolzam, who'd only be an adult in a few years.
-"So the throne falls to u, oh noble king."
+"When the Amori promised they were _cooperating_ with the barbarians, this wasn't exactly what I had in mind.
+So the throne falls to you, oh noble king Wolzam."

 Silence fell.
 Most inhabitants didn't really know him.
 Or they only knew him through the gossip from the Tattlerat, from his supposed love for boy wolves which was _unthinkable_, from how he'd switched sides and joined the _barbarians_, all of which were ... true.